Accenture/DX-Mate/README.md

 Key features includes:
 - Fetch scratch org from a pool
-- Import dummy data to your scratch org
+- Import dummy data to your scratch org using either sfdx data:tree:import or SFDMU
 - Export data from a .soql file
 - Create new scratch org
 - Assign default permission sets